 In line with RFC3931, the 64-bit cookie is used for an additional tunnel endpoint context check.
+This is the largest cookie size permitted in RFC3931.
 All packets MUST carry the 64-bit L2TPv3 cookie field.
 The cookie MUST be 64 bits long in order to provide sufficient protection against spoofing and brute force blind insertion attacks.
 The cookie values SHOULD be randomly selected.